radixdlt/scrypto-challenges/3-lending/credit-lender/examples/credit-lender/scrypto/credit-lender/ReadMe.md

 ## Features

 Lenders can provide liquidity to the protocal and earn yield.
 Borrowers can overcollaterlize their $XRD by 150% and take out a low cost loan for 3% APY.
-Both lenders and borrowers will start earning $CT crefdt tokens after a 1 week opening thier position.
+Both lenders and borrowers will start earning a credit score after a 1 week opening thier position.
 Lenders earn at half the rate as borrowers.

 Their is a 1% loan orgination fee which is split evenly across the lenders.
 Loans that do not maintain their 150% overcollaterlization rate will be liquidated.
 When a loan is liquidated the orginal loan amount is paid off, and the liquidator and lenders split the remaining collateral 50/50.
 The 3% APY is collected by fee harvesters and split evenly between the harvestor and lenders.